Last updated – 03 November 2021 (Guidance may be subject to future updates)

 COVID-19 is caused by a new coronavirus, known as SARS-CoV-2.
 It was first identified in late 2019.
 It is very infectious and can lead to severe respiratory disease.

 Many people who are infected may not have any symptoms or only have mild symptoms.
 These commonly start with cough, fever, headache and loss of taste or smell.

 Some people will feel very tired, have aching muscles, diarrhoea and vomiting, fever and confusion.
 A small number of people then go on to have severe disease which may require hospitalisation or admission to intensive care.

 Overall fewer than 1 in 100 people who are infected will die from COVID-19, but in those over 75 years of age this rises to 1 in 10.

 There is no cure for COVID-19 although some newly tested treatments do help to reduce the risk of complications.

 How will people be invited for a vaccination?

 When it is the right time people will receive an invitation to come forward.
-For most people this will be a letter or phone call, either from their GP or the national NHS.
+For most people this will be a letter or phone call, either from their GP or the national NHS booking system.
 This letter will include all the information a person will need to book appointments.
 Some services are currently also phoning and texting patients to invite them in.

 We know lots of people are eager to get protected but we would ask people not to contact the NHS to get an appointment until they are contacted.
 The NHS is working hard to make sure those at greatest risk are offered the vaccine first.